tag1consulting/ddev-gander/README.md

 ## Prerequisites:
 * [Install ddev](https://ddev.readthedocs.io/en/latest/users/install/ddev-installation/) if you haven't already.
 * Enable ddev on your local Drupal project.
-* `composer require --dev drupal/core-dev` to enable phpunit
+* `composer require --dev drupal/core-dev` to install phpunit if isn't already
 * `ddev get ddev/ddev-selenium-standalone-chrome` to enable functional Javascript tests for DDEV. (`ddev/ddev-selenium-standalone-chrome` is a dependency of this add-on.)